talhamahmood666/bulwarkx/docs/architecture.md

 ### Processor Service (`processor/`)
 - Express + ethers service that brokers requests from plugins/backends to the EVM contracts.
-- Route handlers create native or token escrows by routing to `createEscrow` vs. `createEscrowToken`.
-Token flows assume the payer has approved the processor signer to transfer the ERC-20 amount.
+- **Non-custodial by default**: create/refund/release routes return transaction payloads (`to`, `data`, `value`, `chainId`) so wallets can sign and broadcast directly.
+ERC-20 flows include an approval payload followed by the escrow creation payload.
+- Custodial mode can be enabled by setting `NON_CUSTODIAL_MODE=false`, allowing the server to sign with `PRIVATE_KEY`.
-- Emits JSON responses with escrow IDs and transaction hashes; designed to be called by backend APIs and ecommerce plugins.
+- Emits JSON responses with escrow IDs, transaction hashes (custodial mode), and references for monitoring events/webhooks.

 ### Backend (`backend/`)
 - REST API surface that fronts the processor.
 Endpoints under `/api/invoices` and `/api/escrows` translate web requests into processor calls for contract interactions.